Donovan Wisse: Glory Middleweight champion

-Wisse was booked to fight Yousri Belgaroui at Glory 78: Arnhem for the vacant Glory Middleweight Championship.
+Wisse was booked to fight Yousri Belgaroui at Glory 78: Rotterdam for the vacant Glory Middleweight Championship.
 He won the fight by a third-round technical knockout.
 A knee strike landed by Wisse opened a cut on Belgaroui's forehead, which forced the ringside doctor to stop the fight.

 Wisse made his first Glory Middleweight title defense against the promotional newcomer Juri De Sousa at Glory 81: Ben Saddik vs. Adegbuy 2 on August 20, 2022.
 He retained the title by a dominant unanimous decision, with all five judges awarding him every round of the bout.

 Wisse was expected to make his second Glory title defense against the top ranked Glory middleweight contender César Almeida at Glory 83 on February 11, 2023.
 The fight was downgraded to a three round non-title bout however, as Almeida missed weight by one kilogram at the official weigh-ins.
 Wisse won the fight by unanimous decision.

+Wisse made his second title defense against Serkan Ozcaglayan at Glory: Collision 5 on June 17, 2023.
+He retained the title by unanimous decision.

+Wisse was expected to make his third title defense against Michael Boapeah at Glory 89 on October 7, 2023.
+Wisse withdrew from the bout on August 31, due to illness.
+The championship bout was rescheduled to take place at Glory: Collision 6 on November 4, 2023.
+Wisse retained the title by unanimous decision.

+Wisse made his fourth Glory Middleweight Championship defense against Ulric Bokeme at Glory 92 on May 18, 2024.
+He won the fight by split decision.

+Wisse made his fifth Glory Middleweight Championship defense against Sergej Braun at Glory 96 on October 12, 2024.
+He won the fight by unanimous decision.

+Wisse made his sixth Glory Middleweight Championship defense against Michael Boapeah at Glory 100 on June 14, 2025.
+He won the fight by split decision.